HomeSite Map

 What could possibly happen next?
 Should The Beatles be expected to take their audience on yet another journey next time around?
 Well before the first journey was unleashed upon the public, Paul McCartney had already envisioned the next experience the group was to unveil.
 In harmony with the “summer of love” mentality of the times, Paul sought to take us all on a “Magical Mystery Tour” where anything can happen.

-Although the concept had yet to fully materialize, he had enough of an idea to get the project rolling.
+Although the concept had yet to fully materialize, Paul had enough of an idea to get the project rolling.
 Just as the “Sgt.
 Pepper” fantasy needed a theme song, it appeared that he needed one for this venture as well.
 With this skeleton of an idea, he brought together the boys to construct the theme song, aptly named “Magical Mystery Tour,” to get the ball rolling, with the thought that they’d figure out the rest along the way.
 And, in this process, they recorded a song that created the visionary atmosphere to whet the appetite for the excitement that would follow…whatever it would be.

 Songwriting History